The best networking deals of Prime Day 2020: Eero 6, Netgear Orbi, D-Link, TP-Link and more

-Amazon Prime Day 2020 is now officially underway, and you'll find plenty of deals in the wireless networking category as you shop.
+Amazon Prime Day 2020 is officially underway, and you'll find deals aplenty in the wireless networking category from big names including Netgear and Eero as you shop.
 That includes deals on brand-new routers that support the newest, fastest Wi-Fi 6 speeds, gaming routers designed to reduce your lag, and mesh routers that promise to fill your home with a fast, reliable connection in every room.

 The marquee offers are for each of Amazon's new mesh router systems, the Eero 6 and Eero Pro 6.
 Like the names suggest, both systems have full support for Wi-Fi 6, and each also includes a built-in Zigbee hub for connecting things like smart locks and smart lights to your home network.
 Neither system ships until early November, but you can preorder right now -- and in each case, as an early Prime Day deal, Amazon will throw in a couple of free devices to help sweeten the pot.